21 Questions to Ask Before Hiring a Conversion Rate Optimization (CRO) Agency

 - Additional tools such as Heatmaps, Survey platforms and Funnel Analysis platforms, can also come at a significant cost.

 - Any investment of time and effort from your development or design teams counts as a staff cost.
 Depending on how complicated the testing program is, this could be a significant part of the eventual expense.
 Any interference with the user experience of your site can cost you conversions.
-If a CRO agency uses inefficient testing software, you could even find your website performance impaired.
+If an agency uses inefficient testing software, you could even find your website performance impaired.

 Conversion optimization requires expertise, versatility and patience.
 A Conversion Manager (or CRO Manager) must obviously be an expert in Analytics and Consumer Psychology, but they must also have some knowledge of HTML, web design, SEO and digital marketing.
 The list of necessary skills is long.